metapika/neon-scene-runner/README.md

         - **UI** - A Node that contains all the UI you want to store and access globally (Like Loading Screens, Pause Menus, etc.)

+> [!CAUTION]
-> [!WARNING] It is very important that you DON'T CHANGE the Runner Scene AT ALL.
+> It is very important that you DON'T CHANGE the Runner Scene AT ALL.
 If you wish to add any UI elements add them to the UI Scene.
 Never change the ordering of any Nodes, or the script will generate many errors and will not work as expected.
 There is one exception to this rule that will be discussed later in the Advanced Section.

 # Setup